OpaOnWindowsNow/WCompletionExample/README.md

 WCompletionExample
 ==================

-Example of how to have autocompletion
+Example of how to have autocompletion.

+To build:
+opa --parser classic completion.opa